jkirkwin/CSC360/file system/README.md

               Added a dirty_inode_list to the checkpoint buffer struct to let us track this.

+Added this functionality to get_block() etc. and tested that it works!
+Yay!

 its getting pretty tough to track where we're at on disk and in memory just using the next_available fields in the bitvectors.
 It might be better to add two globals